 An Early History of Online Gambling Sites

 Can you recall a time when gambling sites didn't exist?
-If so, then I assume you also remember a time when there was no internet.
+If so, then I assume you also remember a time when there was no Internet.
 Bookmaking is the second oldest profession.
-Along with what we all know was the first, it has been fixture on the internet since the time affordable computers and reliable internet service became available.
+Along with what we all know to be the first, it has been a fixture since the time affordable computers and reliable online service became available.
 So when was that?

-Well initially the internet was funded entirely by the United States government and was for research, education and government uses and therefore commercial use was prohibited.
-Commercial internet started as an alternative in November 1992, but still had many restrictions.
-It wasn't until May 1995 that the government dropped the project entirely.
-This put the internet into the hands of commercial providers such as MSN and AOL ending the previous restrictions on commercial use.
-This is when the history of gambling sites begins.
-In this article I'll cover a brief look at the first few years.
+Initially, the internet was funded entirely by the United States government for research, education, and government use; therefore commercial use was prohibited.
+The commercial Internet started as an alternative in November of 1992, but it still involved many restrictions.
+It wasn't until May, 1995 that the government dropped the project entirely.
+This put it into the hands of commercial providers such as MSN and AOL ending the previous restrictions.
+Thus, the history of gambling sites begins.
+In this article, we will offer a brief look at the early years.

 Quick Look at Our Gambling Site Histories:

 There's some debate whether or notonline gambling sites existed in 1994 or 1995.
 There were plenty of free play casino games back then; however, there are also a number that claim to have been gambling sites early on.
 One of these is casino.co.za, which came about in 1994 to service a small number of South African players with online casino games.
 Deposits and withdrawals were done in cash, so whether real money play ever took place on this website is debatable.

 Gaming Club, a legit gambling site launched in 1996, later acquired casino.co.za in order to claim their own history as the first online casino dates back to 1994.
 Most writers of gambling history omit such casinos and gimmicks from their coverage.
 We've included it as the debate/claim is still there.

 Gambling Sites Start in 1996